 Check your SSL / TLS configurations

-Just like TLS certificates, DNS can expire.
-Make sure you monitor your DNS expiration automatically.
+Just like TLS certificates, domain names can expire.
+Make sure you monitor your expiration dates automatically.

 Backup regularly, test your backups, then backup again